Dollar cost averaging

 - Convenience – Once you've decided on a fixed dollar amount to invest systemically, you take procrastination out of the situation.
 It's built-in discipline to help you cross several savings goals off your to-do list each month.

-- Consistency – Every month, regardless of market movements, you are accumulating shares continuously and consistently.
+- Consistency – Every month, regardless of market movements, you accumulate shares consistently.

 - Choice – You can systematically invest in mutual funds, exchange-traded funds (ETFs), annuities and even individual stocks.